Publisert 29.5.2026 · Sist oppdatert 5.7.2026 · 10 min lesing

 Crampons or ice grippers.
 Pavements in Tromsø are sheets of ice from December through March.
 Slip-on grippers (Nortec, Yaktrax, similar) cost NOK 200–400 and are sold at every outdoor shop in town.

 No flexibility on tour timing.
 If you book the same fixed tour every night, you cannot react to weather.
 Mix one chase tour, one aurora camp, and one or two self-organised attempts (taxi out of town, hotel rooftop, walk to Telegrafbukta) for the best chance.
+Variety across the week is the smartest strategy.

 Wearing your normal winter jacket.
 A coat that works for London or New York will not work for standing still on a frozen fjord for two hours.
 Either upgrade your kit or book a tour that provides thermal suits — most reputable operators include them.
+The trade-off of spending NOK 1,500–2,500 on a good outer shell is worth it for the entire trip, not just the aurora.

 Not pre-booking tours.
 Showing up and trying to book on arrival means leftover slots on the larger bus tours.
 The small-group operators sell out 2–4 weeks ahead in season.
+Book through GetYourGuide at least three weeks ahead, filter for groups under 15 and ratings above 4.5.

 Solo travellers